 Pulse Seismic Inc. Reports Q1 2023 Results and Increases Quarterly Dividend

-/EIN News/ -- CALGARY, Alberta, May 02, 2023 (GLOBE NEWSWIRE) -- Pulse Seismic Inc. (TSX:PSD) (OTCQX:PLSDF) (“Pulse” or the “Company”) is pleased to report its financial and operating results for the three months ended March 31, 2023.
-The unaudited condensed consolidated interim financial statements, accompanying notes and MD&A are being filed on SEDAR (www.sedar.com) and will be available on Pulse’s website at www.pulseseismic.com.
+CALGARY, Alberta, May 02, 2023 (GLOBE NEWSWIRE) -- Pulse Seismic Inc. PSD PLSDF ("Pulse" or the "Company") is pleased to report its financial and operating results for the three months ended March 31, 2023.
+The unaudited condensed consolidated interim financial statements, accompanying notes and MD&A are being filed on SEDAR (www.sedar.com) and will be available on Pulse's website at www.pulseseismic.com.

 Pulse's Board of Directors today approved a 10% increase to the regular dividend.
 The new quarterly dividend will be $0.01375 per share, representing $0.055 per share annualized.
 The total of the regular dividend will be approximately $737,000 based on Pulse's 53,569,321 common shares outstanding as of May 2, 2023, to be paid on May 24, 2023 to shareholders of record on May 16, 2023.
 This dividend is designated as an eligible dividend for Canadian income tax purposes.
 For non-resident shareholders, Pulse's dividends are subject to Canadian withholding tax.